Provision Citrix ADC instances

 A .xva file is required for adding a Citrix ADC VPX instance.

-You have to upload the Citrix ADC SDA .xva files to the SDX appliance before provisioning the VPX instances.
+Upload the Citrix ADC SDX .xva files to the SDX appliance before provisioning the VPX instances.
 You can also download a .xva image file to a local computer as a backup.
-The .xva image file format is: NSVPX-XEN-ReleaseNumber-BuildNumber_nc.xva
+The .xva image file format is:

 Note: By default, a .xva image file based on the Citrix ADC 9.3 release is available on the SDX appliance.